viasite/site-audit-seo/README.md

 - URL, title, description and some other fields are limited in width
 - Title is right-aligned to reveal the common part
 - Validation of some columns (status, request time, description length)
+- Export xlsx to Google Drive and print URL

 ### Fields list (20.07.2020):
 - url